jmscslgroup/libpanda/README.md

 If you do not have doxyen, you may install using, on Ubuntu:

 `$ sudo apt-get install doxygen`

-On macOS with macports:
+Or on macOS with macports:

 `$ sudo port install doxygen`

 ## Todo
 - [x] Panda GPS interface
 - [ ] Isochronous USB transfer
+- [ ] Timestamped libusb error logging
 - [x] CAN frame parsing
-- [ ] CAN frame handling
+- [x] CAN frame handling
 - [ ] ROS based publishing
 - [ ] Testing